ClickHouse/ClickHouse/docs/README.md

-# How to contribute to ClickHouse documentation
+# How to Contribute to ClickHouse Documentation

 ClickHouse uses the "documentation as code" approach, so you can edit Markdown files in this folder from the GitHub web interface.
 Alternatively, fork the ClickHouse repository, edit, commit, push, and open a pull request.